NebuloDev/dotfiles/linux-desktop/terminals/readme.md

 In top right corner, the Konsole menu can lead to the settings dropdown which opens the "Configure Konsole" menu.
 In the profiles section, setup a new profile, and immediately head for the appereance tab.

-This profile can be customised to your liking, but I like to use a modified version of the Campbell color scheme with the background for "Colour" and "Intense Colour" having the hex code #232627.
+This profile can be customised to your liking, but I like to use a modified version of the Campbell color scheme with the background for "Colour" and "Intense Colour" having the hex code `#232627`.

-Any font changes, which is needed for Oh My Posh, are also to be done here.
+Any font changes, which are needed for Oh My Posh, are also to be done here.

 Make sure to then set this new profile as the default in the general tab of the profile.